Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity

 \section{Discussion}

 In conclusion, we have demonstrated the emergence of spatially extended lasing supermode states in a LC dye-filled microcavity with all-optical control over coherent emission in both near- and far-field.
 We achieve the phase-locking between spatially separated independently pumped lasing states by realising mutual coherent photon exchange leveraging the excitation of high in-plane momentum lasing states at each pumping spot.
+The latter is realised by embedding within the microcavity a medium capable of exhibiting an optically induced blueshift localised at the excitation spot, which causes the in-plane propagation of coherent photons from each lasing state.
 By tuning the separation distance between the lasing states, we demonstrate phase-locking with either 0 or $\pi$ phase difference extending over distances up to $d = 20 \mu\mathrm{m}$.
 Moreover, by applying an external voltage and achieving effective wave retardation in an anisotropic LCMC, we have introduced electrical control over coupling strength between individually pumped lasing states.
 Thus we alter the intrinsic properties of the supermode extended lasing state by shaping its near- and far-field distributions.